Guide to Owning a Pet Bearded Dragon (Pogona vitticeps)

 Do you need some pet lizard advice?
 Just ask a question and our Vet will answer it as soon as possible.

-If your question is medical or behavior related, please include information such as species, age, diet, habitat and anything related to the medical history of your lizard.
+If your question is medical or behavior-related, please include information such as species, age, diet, habitat, and anything related to the medical history of your lizard.

 Please upload a picture of your lizard, especially if you believe it will help the Veterinarian.
-Please know that we receive many questions and answer them on a first come, first served basis.
+Please know that we receive many questions and answer them on a first-come, first-served basis.
 If you need an immediate response, we suggest you use this online veterinary service that is available now to answer your questions.

 Other questions answered by our Veterinarian